klaricl/58agents-tc-sol-1/README.md

   - I tried to store it in Kubernetes using the kubernetes backend, but after I lost an hour or two, because I couldn't handle the authentication, I switched to local.
 - Certificate for for terraform is expiring in 24 hours.
 This could be, either automated or issued with longer expiration time.
 - instead of manually trigger the QA workflows, an approval step could be implemented.
+- The prod workflow will be triggered by every tag that fits the regex.
+With this in mind a lower version then the current could also trigger the workflow.
+It should be considered implement a rule which denies such triggers.